 Cats have fur to protect them against the weather and skin damage.
-Your cat's fur color and type of fur is the result of evolution through the ages.
+Your cat's fur color and type of fur are the result of evolution through the ages.
 Desert wildcats - the origin of the American Shorthair Cat - evolved fur that provided good camouflage coloring and patterns for them to hide in their environment.
 Additionally, fur texture evolved to protect the original cats from daytime sun and nighttime cold.
 After millions of generations of cats, the 21st century evolutionary result is a fur coat that is both artistic and luxurious.

 Nearly all cat species depend on a fur coat which evolved from their environments and ways of life.
 Interestingly, lions have a heavy fur collar to protect their neck when males fight.
 The thick fur collar provides a survival advantage for fighting males.
 Some domestic cat breeds show signs of a similar fur collar.

 Outdoor cats have adapted to the length of sunshine for determining an effective program of survival and fur management.
-In the short sunlit days of fall, outdoor cats decrease shedding and their fur gets thick and ready for winter.
-In spring when there are more hours of daylight, outdoor cats start shedding and get ready for warm weather.
+In the short sunlit days of fall, outdoor cats decrease shedding, and their fur gets thick and ready for winter.
+In spring, when there are more hours of daylight, outdoor cats start shedding and get ready for warm weather.
 Seventy-five percent of their total yearly shedding occurs from April to October.

 Cats living mostly indoors with electric lights and air conditioning in summer and heaters in winter shed all the time, creating a constant irritant for their owners.
 This continuous shedding is essential for good cat fur maintenance.
 The hair follicle sprouts a hair, the hair grows and matures, and after a while it falls out.
 And the cycle repeats.
 This provides the indoor cat a lifetime fur coat that is always young, healthy, and luxurious -- if all goes well.